 No, once the 2 parts of the moulding compound have been mixed together they will begin to set and after about 15 minutes it will have set to a hard rubbery state.
 This cannot be reformed again.
 However you can use the moulds that you have created again and again to create many metal clay pieces.

 How do you use moulding compound?

-Simply mix equal parts of the green and white compound together to activate, impress the item you are creating a mould from and allow to harden for approximately 15 minutes.
+Simply mix equal parts of the coloured and white compound together to activate, impress the item you are creating a mould from and allow to harden for approximately 15 minutes.
 Read more on our advice page all about using moulding compound.